-Galloway Forest Park is a huge natural wonderland with 777 km2 of forested glens, lochs and the highest hills in southern Scotland.
+Galloway Forest Park in southwest Scotland spans 777 km2 of forested glens, lochs and some of the highest hills in southern Scotland.
 Here, there are few buildings and even less light pollution.
-That's why the International Dark Sky Association chose it to be the very first national park in the UK to be honoured with Dark Sky Park status.
-There are only two other such parks in the whole of Europe.
+That's why the International Dark Sky Association chose it to be the very first forest park in the UK to be honoured with Dark Sky Park status.